 The riveted joint is a permanent joint cause rivet is a permanent mechanical fastener.
 A rivet is a cylindrical shaft with a head on one end and the opposite end known as a tail.

-Rivets are generally made of mild steel, but at times they are also made of brass, copper, and aluminum, etc. Used in structures, bridges, sheet metal operations, ships, and many industries.
+Rivets are generally made of mild steel, but at times they are also made of brass, copper, aluminum, etc. These types of fasteners are generally used in structures, bridges, sheet metal operations, ships, and many industries.

 Read Also: Different Types of Marking Tools & Their Uses [Names & Pictures]